klee137/wildlife_in_uiuc/README.md

 Our team is a group of motivated individuals to facilitate wildlife identification for Earth. <br />
 sbseo joined the workspace <br />

-I am updating the procedure... <br />
+I am updating the procedure...!!!! <br />

 1) Checkout to master <br />